bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 To the designers of [P1132R8](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1132r8.html) it seems it was important to cover `std::shared_ptr` in addition to `std::unique_ptr`.
 Unfortunately this has some unpallatable consequences.
-I want to make clear that if I use hard words, they addressed to the technical outcome, not to people (I am actually thankful to the authors of P1132R8 providing insights into their design thoughts).
+I want to make clear that if I use hard words, they are addressed to the technical outcome, not to people (I am actually thankful to the authors of P1132R8 providing insights into their design thoughts).